GDPR: Say Hello to Data Protection Impact Statements

 Jedu is Judicium's online GDPR compliance tracking software for schools.
 Our platform is suitable for single schools to large MATs and is designed to assist schools with two critical needs: To enable trustees, governors and other schools’ leaders to monitor GDPR compliance; and to assist you manage your data protection.

-You can also find information regarding our School Data Protection Officer (DPO) service here.
+You can also find information regarding our Data Protection service for Schools and MATs click here.

 This is a summary taken from Judicium’s DPO ‘Sofa Session’ from the 20th of March with Data Services Consultant Patrick Ballantine.